-The Schedule of Expenditures of Federal Awards and State Financial Assistance includes the federal and state grant activity of Valor Collegiate Academies and is presented on the accrual basis of accouting.
-The information in this schedule is presented in accordance with the requirements of the State of Tennessee Department of Audit, Audit Manual.
-Therefore, some amounts presented in the schedule may differ from amounts presented in, or used in the preparation of, the basic financial statements.
+The Schedule of Expenditures of Federal Awards and State Financial Assistance includes the federal and state grant activity of Valor Collegiate Academies under and is presented on the accrual basis of accounting.
+The information in this schedule is presented in accordance with the requirements of the State of Tennessee Comptroller of the Treasury's Audit Manual.
+Therefore, some amounts presented in the schedule may differ from